-The NIPP-RMF complements other efforts such as the Threat and Hazard Identification and Risk Assessment (THIRA) process conducted by regional and urban jurisdictions to establish capability priorities [5].
+The NIPP-RMF complements other efforts, such as the Threat and Hazard Identification and Risk Assessment process conducted by regional and urban jurisdictions to establish capability priorities^[5].
 The CI community shares information and builds upon best practices and lessons learned to fill gaps in security and resilience through the RMF.

-The first step is set at the national level with input from each CI sector.
+The first step is set at the national level, with input from each CI sector.
 The second step includes identification of all assets, systems, and networks for continued operation, considering dependencies and interdependencies.
-Step three, assess and analyze risks, relies on analysis of threats, vulnerabilities, and consequences.
+Step three, assess and analyze risks, rely on the analysis of threats, vulnerabilities, and consequences.
 Information sharing is essential in this step.
-Step four, implementing risk management strategies, involves prioritization of activities to manage risk based on costs and potential to reduce risk.
-The final step in the process measures effectiveness of controls.
-Continuous monitoring is essential to the risk management process, informing leadership if the controls in place are effectively mitigating risk [5].
+Step four, implementing risk management strategies, involves the prioritization of activities to manage risk based on costs and potential to reduce risk.
+The final step in the process measures the effectiveness of controls.
+Continuous monitoring is essential to the risk management process, as is informing leadership whether the controls in place are effectively mitigating risk^[5].

-C. Cybersecurity Framework for Critical Infrastructure
+C. NIST Cybersecurity Framework for CI

 The Cybersecurity Framework for CI is a risk management construct developed specifically for CI cybersecurity by NIST and numerous stakeholders in the private sector.
-It is composed of three distinct sections including: The Framework Core, Framework Implementation Tiers, and Framework Profile [6].
-The Framework uses holistic business risks as drivers for cybersecurity activity instead of the compliance related endeavors previously associated with cybersecurity [39].
-Integrating cybersecurity with the overall process of business operations informs decision makers where they can best apply resources to enable operations.
+It is composed of three distinct sections, including the Framework Core, Framework Implementation Tiers, and Framework Profile^[6].
+The framework uses holistic business risks as drivers for cybersecurity activity instead of the compliance-related endeavors previously associated with cybersecurity^[39].
+Integrating cybersecurity with the overall business operations process informs decision-makers where they can best apply resources to enable operations.